Loading...

 • The relevance of advisory opinions issued by international and regional courts

-• How are recent developments in human rights law expected to influence domestic litigation on climate-related issues in both the mitigation and adaptation contexts?
+• How recent developments in human rights law are expected to influence domestic litigation on climate-related issues in both the mitigation and adaptation contexts

 • Where next and lessons learnt